-We have added more videos to our online Self-Management Resource, which continues to be the UK's first (and free) arthritis self-management e-learning platform.
-The resource now includes 27 evidence-based videos, to help people with arthritis self-manage different aspects of their condition and improve their daily life.
-The resource has been viewed on our website over 37,000 times, with average session times reaching 5 minutes.
+The videos on our online Self-Management Resource continue to be popular.
+The resource includes 27 evidence-based videos, to help people with arthritis self-manage different aspects of their condition and improve their daily life.
+The resource has been viewed on our website over 46,000 times, with average session times reaching 5 minutes.
 Topics range from X-rays, Medication, Aids and Devices, Work and Arthritis, to Weight Management and Positive Thinking.
-We will continue to expand this successful resource.

-For the very first time, we developed quick exercise videos for our social media channels, to encourage people to keep active while staying at home for prolonged periods due to the pandemic.
+We developed quick exercise videos for our social media channels, to encourage people to keep active while staying at home for prolonged periods due to the pandemic.
 The videos featured our Services Development Manager and Therapies Manager & Exercise Lead.
+In 2021 and 2022 we collaborated with Good Boost, a social enterprise that provides affordable and accessible therapeutic exercise programmes, through cutting-edge technology, to test their exercise app with our members and service users.
+We also ran our Online Exercise Classes again.

-We also developed a dedicated Covid-19 hub on our website, including content and advice for people spending more time indoors, and frequently asked questions about Covid-19 and arthritis.
-This attracted over 22,000 visits.
-Our online mental health and exercise directories are proving to be extremely relevant during the ongoing pandemic, with more than 8,000 people making use of our resources.
-Our webinar series was also a great success, with over 200 attendees engaging in topics including Rheumatoid Arthritis, Covid-19 and Arthritis, and Exercise and Mental Wellbeing.
+We also continued to update the dedicated Covid-19 hub on our website, including content and advice for people spending more time indoors, and frequently asked questions about Covid-19, the vaccine and arthritis.
+This attracted over 70,000 visits and is still one of our most visited website sections.
+Our online mental health and exercise directories were visited over 5,000 times, proving to be a useful resource for people affected by arthritis.
+Our webinar series was also a great success, with over 450 attendees engaging in topics including the Covid-19 Vaccine and Arthritis; Exercise and Mental Wellbeing; Managing Pain in a Pandemic; Hand Therapy; and Pregnancy, Parenting & Arthritis.

-During 2020, we secured significant national media coverage in The Guardian and The Telegraph.
-Arthritis Action was also featured in a number of regional and local publications, with articles supporting the local Group meetings, and highlighting patient stories.
-Following the launch of our own online eNews publication in 2017, we now have over 1,900 subscribers who receive it via a monthly email.
+During 2021, we secured national media coverage in The Independent and The Daily Express, with mentions on BBC Breakfast and in various regional and local media outlets.
+Following the launch of our own online electronic newsletter 'eNews' in 2017, we now have over 2,700 subscribers who receive it via a monthly email, a 40% increase from last year.